-U.N.
-Command shows dramatic video of North Korea defector's getaway under fire
+North Korea defector regains consciousness, video shows getaway under fire

-(Reuters) - North Korean border guards were only steps behind a North Korean soldier when they opened fire and one briefly crossed the border pursuing the wounded defector as he dashed to the South Korean side, a video released on Wednesday by the U.N.
+SEOUL (Reuters) - North Korean border guards were only steps behind a North Korean soldier when they opened fire and one briefly crossed the border pursuing the wounded defector as he dashed to the South Korean side, a video released on Wednesday by the U.N.
 Command (UNC) in Seoul showed.

-The soldier, whose rank and identity have not been disclosed, was flown by a U.S. military helicopter to a hospital after his escape to South Korea in a hail of bullets fired by North Korean soldiers on Nov.
-13.
+The defecting soldier, whose rank and identity have not been disclosed, was critically wounded, having been hit five or six times in the hail of bullets as he made his desperate escape on Nov.13.
+He was flown by a U.S. military helicopter to a hospital in Suwon, south of Seoul.

+Doctors announced on Wednesday that he had regained consciousness, having had two operations to extract the bullets, and his breathing was stable and unassisted.

+“He is fine,” lead surgeon Lee Cook-Jong said at a press conference in Suwon.
+“He is not going to die.”

 An official from U.N.
-Command (UNC) said the North Korea had been informed on Wednesday that it had violated the 1953 armistice agreement, which marked the cessation of hostilities in the Korean War.
+Command (UNC) said North Korea had been informed on Wednesday that it had violated the 1953 armistice agreement, which marked the cessation of hostilities in the Korean War.

 The UNC official told a news conference that a soldier from the North Korean People’s Army (KPA) had crossed the Military Demarcation Line (MDL), the border between the two Koreas, for a few seconds as others fired shots at the defecting soldier.